-- All staff are made aware of the Academy Code of Conduct for Employees. - The Trust Board meets regularly. - A requirement for all staff and Trustees to declare prejudicial interests and not contribute to business related to that interest. - A requirement for staff and Trustees to disclose personal interests. - All staff and governors are made aware of the understanding on the acceptance of gifts and hospitality. - Clear recruitment policies and procedures.
+- All staff are made aware of the Academy Code of Conduct for Employees; - The Governing Body meets regularly; - A requirement for all staff and governors to declare prejudicial interests and not contribute to business related to that interest; - A requirement for staff and governors to disclose personal interests; - All staff and governors are made aware of the understanding on the acceptance of gifts and hospitality; - Clear recruitment policies and procedures.

-Staff and Trustees also have a duty to report another member of staff or Trustee whose conduct is reasonably believed to represent a failure to comply with the above.
+Staff and governors also have a duty to report another member of staff or governor whose conduct is reasonably believed to represent a failure to comply with the above.

+7.2 Responsible Officer

-7.2 Responsible Officer: The Responsible Officer has specific responsibility for overseeing the financial arrangements on behalf of the Trustees.
+The Responsible Officer has specific responsibility for overseeing the financial arrangements on behalf of the governors.